csipke19/discord-bot-redone-csipke19/README.md

 # All around Discord bot🤖

-This is a bot made for our personal needs on our discord server, but if you are interested in you can use this as a bot logic for your own<br>
+This is a bot made for our personal needs on our discord server, but if you are interested, you can use this as a bot logic for your own<br>
 Unfortunately **we can't provide you our own bot, but here is a short guide how you can make your own bot for this purpose!**

 ## Setup your own bot 🔧